-The Modern Slavery and Human Rights Policy and Evidence Centre (the Modern Slavery PEC) has issued a targeted call for proposals for a research project evaluating the provision of distributed technology to adults with lived experience of modern slavery.
+The Modern Slavery and Human Rights Policy and Evidence Centre (the Modern Slavery PEC) has re-opened a targeted call for proposals on a research project evaluating the provision of distributed technology to adults with lived experience of modern slavery.

 Improving survivor recovery and support and understanding longer-term outcomes are priority research areas for the Modern Slavery PEC.
 Improving evidence on this issue is a priority for multiple stakeholder groups working to address modern slavery.
 Through an Arts and Humanities Research Council (AHRC) open call process, the Modern Slavery PEC has recently funded five research projects on this area which are all exploring longer term outcomes for people with lived experience of modern slavery.

 The PEC is seeking to complement these existing projects through calls for additional research to fill other priority evidence gaps on the theme of survivor recovery.
 This call relates to research exploring how support services have adapted due to the Covid-19 pandemic and the related impact on people’s well-being and recovery and on safeguarding.
-The other two calls focus on improving the identification of survivors and survivors’ experiences of access to legal advice.
+The other calls focuses on survivors’ experiences of access to legal advice.

 During the Covid-19 pandemic, organisations supporting people with lived experience of modern slavery were forced to move to providing support remotely, including by phone and online.
 Currently, provision of technology to individuals in receipt of NRM support is not part of the standard support package.
 NGOs have raised concerns about ‘digital exclusion’ among adult victims and survivors and some support providers have had concerns about the risk of digital access in certain instances.
 Some subcontracted support providers have received donated devices from the private sector for service users.
 During the Covid-19 pandemic, funding from the Home Office and Scottish Government was provided to enable subcontractors to adapt how they provided support, under the umbrella term of ‘distributed technology’, including phones, smartphones, computer hardware and software, and associated data packages to enable internet access.